 Have you been charged with a DUI (O.C.G.A. § 40-6-391) in Hall County?
-If traveling through Hall County you may have been pulled by the Hall County Sheriff’s Office.
+If traveling through Hall County you may have been pulled over by the Hall County Sheriff’s Office.
 However, there are additional police departments which may have pulled you over depending on if you were in the City of Oakwood, Gainesville or Flowery Branch.

 Did the officer charge you under Alcohol, Drugs, Prescription medication, marijuana, Violation of Controlled Substances Act (V.G.C.S.A.)?
 Did you receive a Driving Under the Influence charge while leaving the Lake Lanier or Atlanta Falcons Camp?
 Maybe you were enjoying a night out in Gainesville or The Botanical Gardens.

-The law offices of Michael D. Barber & Associates has extensive experience defending clients from charges in Hall County.
-Our office is well versed in defending and navigating the 30 day suspension letter, the Office of State Administrative Hearings, the Hall County State Court and many other complicated areas within representation for YOUR charges.
+Our DUI attorneys are well versed in defending and navigating the 30 day suspension letter, the Office of State Administrative Hearings, the Hall County State Court and many other complicated areas within representation for YOUR charges.

 This charge is also the most inadequately represented charge in criminal law for clients.
-The Attorney MUST have Proper training to assure that the client receives the representation for which they are not only looking but for which they are paying.
+The Attorney MUST have proper training to assure that the client receives the representation for which they are not only looking but for which they are paying.
 That is why YOU need to find a Lawyer who has the proper training to help you.

 Officers should have training under Standardized Field Sobriety Testing (SFST), or Advanced Roadside Impaired Driving Enforcement (ARIDE) or Drug Recognition Expert (DRE).
 These three different levels of training are provided to officers by the National Highway Traffic and Safety Administration that any investigation into DUI is done properly and assure that citizens are properly arrested.
-Prior to the involvement of the tests crafted by the NHTSA officers would have you recite the alphabet backwards, pick up coins off the floor and do many other tasks that were “unregulated” and not enforceable.
+Prior to the involvement of the tests crafted by the NHTSA, officers would have you recite the alphabet backwards, pick up coins off the floor and do many other tasks that were “unregulated” and not enforceable.

-Our offices have a 24 hour response line (404-445-8494) and someone is available to answer your call and help.
+Our offices have a 24-hour response line (404-445-8494) and someone is available to answer your call and help.
 Call us now for a free case evaluation.